unccd/Prais4-reporting-manual/SO5.md

 -	Year: indicate the year in which the financial transaction has been recorded;

--	Provider of the funds: indicate the country or private institution that disbursed the funds.
+-	Provider of the funds: indicate the country or private institution that disbursed the funds;

 -	Country name: For SO5-2 indicate the economic unit involved;